Indira Gandhi National Open University

-has entrusted the responsibility of developing Draft Policy on Open and Distance Learning and Online Courses to IGNOU.
+has entrusted the responsibility of developing a Draft Policy on Open and Distance Learning and Online Courses to IGNOU.
 IGNOU also partners up with other organizations to launch courses.
 IGNOU offers a BBA in Retail distance learning course in association with Retailers Association of India (RAI).

-Recently, the university has implemented the CBCS method to the various bachelor's degree courses including BA, BAVTM, BCOM, BSC, and others.
-As per the new CBCS system, the [] will be conducted through the semester system that was earlier conducted on an annual mode.

 History

 Dipanshu Sharma, the Ministry of Education and Social Welfare organized a seminar on 'Open University' in collaboration with the Ministry of Information and Broadcasting, the UGC, and the Indian National Commission for Cooperation with UNESCO.
-After the seminar recommendation, an open university in India has established on an experimental basis.
-Starting in 1974, the government of India appointed an eight-member working group on the open university, the leading role was given to G. Parthasarathi, the then Vice-Chancellor of the Jawaharlal Nehru University.
+After the seminar recommendation, an open university in India was established on an experimental basis.
+Starting in 1974, the Government of India appointed an eight-member working group on the open university, the leading role was given to G. Parthasarathi, the then Vice-Chancellor of the Jawaharlal Nehru University.